SamuelTurner/Testing-Notes/Definitions/General Testing Definitions.md

 A program is really a communication between people, containing insctructions that can be executed by a computer but usually organised, commented or documented to aid readability.

+## "Thing" Under Test
+It can sometimes be benificial to be clear on the subject of your testing effort.
+Here are a few commonly used acronyms:
+* SUT - Software/System Under Test
+* AUT - Application Under Test
+* PUT - Program Under Test

 ## Quality

 Jerry Weinberg: